JoelBae/TexasHoldemProbabilityCalculator/README.md

 Hand evaluation algorithm adapted and implemented from https://jonathanhsiao.com/blog/evaluating-poker-hands-with-bit-math

-The mathematics in the article were not proved so you can find proofs for each theorem below:
+The mathematics in the article were not proved so you can find my proofs for each theorem below: